melizalab/py-ewave/README.md

 ### Requirements and installation

-Ewave requires Python 2.6+ or 3.2+ and numpy 1.0+.
+Ewave requires Python 3.6+ and numpy 1.19+.

-To install, run `python setup.py install` in the source directory, or `pip install ewave`.
-Because numpy is a large installation, it's not installed automatically; run `pip install numpy` if you don't already have it.
+To install, run `pip install .` in the source directory, or `pip install ewave`.

 ### Usage